Most and Least Allergenic Foods For Babies With Allergies

 Food allergies in children are also skyrocketing.
 The CDC has estimated that food allergies in children have jumped up by 50% from the years 1997-2011.4 That’s a massive jump and something we need to be paying more attention to.

 Many parents also wonder if their babies will outgrow their allergies.
-While many pediatricians tell parents that babies generally outgrow allergies to milk, the FARE (Food Allergy Research & Education) states that allergies to milk, eggs, wheat, and soy are generally resolved in childhood.5 Still, children are starting to outgrow these allergies at a much slower rate than what had previously been documented.
+While many pediatricians tell parents that babies generally outgrow allergies to milk, the FARE (Food Allergy Research and Education) states that allergies to milk, eggs, wheat, and soy are generally resolved in childhood.5 Still, children are starting to outgrow these allergies at a much slower rate than what had previously been documented.
 This means that many children over the age of five have still not outgrown these allergies.
 Allergies to foods like peanuts, tree nuts, fish, and shellfish are generally not outgrown, and the child will likely have an allergy to these foods lifelong.

 Another interesting area of research has shown that the season your baby is born may also play a role in their risk of developing a food allergy.
 Interestingly enough, a study found that babies born in Boston in the fall or the winter were more likely to have food allergies.6 So, what does this have to do with?
 It was hypothesized that this likely had to do with low UVB exposure and not enough vitamin D. This one study concluded that changes in exposure to sunlight and vitamin D might play a role in the development of childhood food allergies.6 Interesting, right?